 It is important to note that standard drug screens do not test for alcohol.
-Because alcohol seems to be one of the most important substances for which monitoring is necessary, we need to list some alternative testing options.
-The most commonly used method is something called an EtG test added to a urine drug screen.
+Because alcohol is one of the most important substances for necessary monitoring, we need to list some alternative testing options.
+An EtG test added to a urine drug screen is most commonly used.
 EtG stands for Ethyl Glucuronide and is a metabolite of alcohol.
 It can stay positive between 80 hours and 5 days from the last drink.
-It is common that people in the legal system who have been convicted of a DWI will have to submit EtG tests to demonstrate sobriety.
+It is common that people in the legal system convicted of a DWI will have to submit EtG tests to demonstrate sobriety.

-There also is a marker that can be used in combination with EtG testing called EtS or Ethyl Sulfate.
+EtS or Ethyl Sulfate is a marker also used in combination with EtG testing.
 Ethyl sulfate is another metabolite that the body excretes from any alcohol consumption.
 Individually, Urine EtG has an alcohol sensitivity of 76% and specificity of 93%.
 Urine EtS carries an alcohol sensitivity of 82% and specificity of 86%.
 This means that EtG is slightly more accurate (specific) when it turns up positive and EtS will miss fewer instances (sensitive) of alcohol consumption.

-Other ways to test for substance use are less commonly performed, as they often are more expensive.
+Because they’re often more expensive, other ways to test for substance use are less common.
 Examples include hair follicle testing or mouth swabs.
-Use of hair follicle testing is common to demonstrate presence or absence of substance use over the past few months.
+Hair follicle testing is common to demonstrate the presence or absence of substance use over the past few months.
 These are typically reserved for ‘high-stakes’ situations in which employment or child custody is on the line.

-There also are advanced confirmatory tests that can be used for urine screens.
+There also exist advanced confirmatory tests used for urine screens.
 Mass spectrometry is expensive but able to test for multiple hundreds of compounds in a sample.
-This would be used for highly disputed testing results in which there also are high stakes.
+It’s used for highly disputed testing results in which there also are high stakes.
 It is common for drug screen testing labs to access mass spectrometry for special circumstances.
-In our CeDAR residential program, we offer mass spectrometry testing for many people, as this increases our knowledge about recent substance use.
+In our CeDAR residential program, we offer mass spectrometry testing for many people.
+It increases our knowledge about recent substance use.

 An interlock device is a breathalyzer unit attached to an automobile.
 It functions as a gatekeeper to auto use if the person has been drinking alcohol.
-It also generates a monthly report which has to be downloaded to an interlock central agency.
+Also generated is a monthly report needing download to an interlock central agency.
 This will chart the number of alcohol breath positives or negatives recorded from the breathalyzer over the month.
 In a way, Interlock offers two avenues of accountability.

-This option has been used most heavily in the criminal justice system.
+The criminal justice system uses this option most heavily.
 The goal of many DWI programs is to prevent further drunk-driving over that of full sobriety.
-In this way, the person is partially-mandated to be sober from alcohol but could surrender driving privileges if desired.
+This might partially mandate sobriety from alcohol.
+If desired, they could also surrender driving privileges.
 It also can be used in voluntary ways, such as with mediated disputes from ex-spouses.
 An example of this would be a spouse who developed an alcohol problem and the couple agreed to have an interlock device in place to ensure safety when driving the kids around town.

-One form of daily accountability that has gained greater traction in addiction treatment is a program called SoberLink.
-This monitoring program functions as a ‘personal InterLock device’ in that the participant will be asked to submit a breathalyzer multiple times per day through a device on their person.
-The submission will be sent to a central database and a monthly report will be generated.
-This report can be submitted to legal agencies, employers, healthcare programs, or significant others who would be interested in the results of the monitoring.
+SoberLink is one form of daily accountability that has gained greater traction in addiction treatment.
+This monitoring program functions as a ‘personal interlock device’ asking the participant to submit a breathalyzer multiple times per day through a device on their person.
+The submission is sent to a central database and a monthly report generated.
+This report can be submitted to legal agencies, employers, healthcare programs, or significant others interested in the results of the monitoring.

 The SoberLink program costs most participants around $200 per month for the use of the personal breathalyzer device as well as the monthly database.

-The SCRAM bracelet (Secure Continuous Remote Alcohol Monitor) has been used more recently in the criminal justice system to verify sobriety from alcohol for DWI offenders.
+More recently. the criminal justice system uses the SCRAM bracelet (secure continuous remote alcohol monitor) to verify sobriety from alcohol for DWI offenders.
 This ankle monitor is an extension of classical monitors that charted one’s location.
 SCRAM will sense the presence of alcohol through the skin and report that data back to a central monitor in addition to the person’s whereabouts.
 This program can be used for people mandated to house-arrest while also mandated to alcohol sobriety.

 Overall, the use of external accountability can be highly efficacious in promoting sobriety.
-By being able to verify substance use or abstinence, families, and treatment programs can better tailor treatment and initiatives to help people reach their goals.
+The ability to verify substance use or abstinence, families, and treatment programs can better tailor treatment and initiatives to help people reach their goals.
 The most highly effective forms of treatment, such as the physician’s health programs, use long-term regular modes of accountability and achieve stellar recovery results.
 It can be worthwhile taking some of those measures to use for yourself in your recovery efforts.